vmware/singleton/content/en/docs/overview/singleton-sdk/python-client-introduction.md

 ### Translation / get_string

-* Get the trnalsation message of a component and a key.
+* Get the translation message of a component and a key.

 | Parameter | Type | Description |
 | ------ | ------ | ------ |